 Multraship Salvage handles dozens of dry and wet salvage operations each year, involving all types of vessels, including casualties which present an environmental threat.
-Multraship's salvage teams consist of highly experienced salvage masters and crew who have wide experience with complex 'dry' salvage and 'wet' wreck removal operations.
+Multraship's salvage teams consist of highly experienced salvage masters and crew who have wide experience with complex salvage and wreck removal operations.
 They have been responsible for the safe recovery of vessels and cargoes worth millions of dollars and for extensive action to safeguard the marine environment.

 Multraship operates a large fleet of tugs, floating sheerlegs, multi-purpose vessels and rescue tenders, equipped with modern salvage and fire-fighting equipment.
 A range of salvage equipment, including fixed and transportable pumps, hoses, firefighting apparatus, patching equipment, hydraulic cranes, etc. is held both on board and in store.
 Multraship has a large network of suppliers of additional equipment that may be required for any kind of salvage operation.